Executive Summary of a Business Plan

 - Company history – The best indicator of future success is past success.
 Your company’s history helps the reader understand how your business has evolved and grown over the years and what you’ve been able to accomplish.
 Even startups have generally accomplished milestones like choosing a company name, conceiving products, finding a location, etc.

-- The target customer/market – Every business has a target customer base or a market on which they focus.
+- The target market or customer – Every business has a target customer base or a target market on which they focus.
 Here you will detail the types of customers you target and their demographic and psychographic profiles.

 - Competition – When you venture into a market or an industry, there are generally other players with which you compete.
-Knowing your competition is important.
+Knowing your competition is important and market research is crucial to success.
 Readers of your plan want to know who your competitors are, their strengths and in what areas you will have competitive advantage.
+Discussing the competitive landscape is a crucial component of a strong executive summary.

-- Milestones – In addition to showing relevant milestones your company has achieved to date in your company history, you need to explain your timeline for key milestones into the future.
+- Milestones – In addition to showing relevant milestones your company has achieved, you need to explain your timeline for key milestones or key points in the future.
 Include dates you hope to launch products, achieve sales milestones, hire key employees, etc.

 - Financial plan – If you are requesting funding from investors or banks, they will want to know how you are going to their funds.
-A brief description of how and where you plan to allocate the funds should be included in the summary.
+A brief financial summary covering key points of how and where you plan to allocate the funds should be included in the summary.
 For existing businesses, you should also provide a history/summary of past financial performance.
 Finally, for all businesses, you need to provide future financial projections so investors can determine whether they might get an adequate return from investing in you and lenders can ascertain whether or not you will be able to repay your debts.

 - Management Team – In this section, you will introduce the key members of your team.
 The success or failure of your company depends largely on the people involved.
 So, any reader surely wants to know how well equipped your team is.
 Mention key staff members and the experience and skills they bring, in the executive summary.